-Blake Dutton is a Professor in the Philosophy Department.
-He came to Loyola in 1998 after having taught at Cornell, Emory, Georgia State University, and Boston College.
-Dr. Dutton earned his PhD from the University of Pennsylvania in 1993 and holds undergraduate degrees in Music Composition (BM) and Philosophy (BA) from the University of North Texas.
+Blake Dutton is a Professor in the philosophy department.
+He came to Loyola in 1998 after having taught at Cornell, Emory, Georgia State, and Boston College.
+Professor Dutton earned his PhD in religious studies from the University of Pennsylvania in 1993 and holds undergraduate degrees in music composition (BM) and philosophy (BA) from the University of North Texas.

-Dr. Dutton's primary areas of research are medieval and early modern philosophy, the history of science in the Middle Ages and Early Modernity, and the philosophy of religion.
-These interests are reflected in his publications, which deal with issues ranging from the ontology of motion in 14th century physics to Descartes's ontological argument.
-Among his publications are articles in Journal of the History of Philosophy, Medieval Philosophy and Theology, The Modern Schoolman, and British Journal for the History of Philosophy, and History of Philosophy and Logical Analysis.
+Professor Dutton's primary areas of research are medieval philosophy, early modern philosophy, and the philosophy of religion.
+These interests are reflected in his publications, which deal with topics ranging from Augustine’s response to skepticism to Descartes' ontological argument.
+Among his publications are articles in Journal of the History of Philosophy, Medieval Philosophy and Theology, The Modern Schoolman, British Journal for the History of Philosophy, and History of Philosophy and Logical Analysis.
 He is the author of Augustine and Academic Skepticism: A Philosophical Study (Ithaca: Cornell University Press, 2016).

 PhD, University of Pennsylvania

 BA, University of North Texas

 BM, University of North Texas